memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 data address, and the data value.

-This information can be read over the TRACE pins of your MCU if you have a trace-enabled debugger (e.g. a J-Trace), alternatively it can be streamed over the SWO pin of your SWD bus.
+This information can be read over the TRACE pins of your MCU if you have a trace-enabled debugger (e.g. a J-Trace or a Lauterbach TRACE32), alternatively it can be streamed over the SWO pin of your SWD bus.
 While more pin allow for more data to be read, much can be done with the single SWO pin without requiring complex tools.

 > Note: Using ITM for printf is relatively straightforward.
 Here's a putc
 > implementation that should do the trick: